 - Items that must be reported separately on Schedules K and K-1. - Fines or penalties paid to a government for violating any law.
-However, see exceptions (discussed later).
 Report these expenses on Schedule K, line 16c. - Expenses allocable to tax-exempt income.
-Report these expenses on Schedule K, line 16c. - Amounts paid or incurred after December 22, 2017, for any settlement, payout, or attorney fees related to sexual harassment or sexual abuse, if such payments are subject to a nondisclosure agreement.
-See new section 162(q).
+Report these expenses on Schedule K, line 16c.